 Pronounced differences exist between a sealed record and a record that has been expunged.
 A sealed record could be opened for inspection by you, your attorney, a criminal justice agency and, in specific situations, a prospective employer.
 An expunged record would no longer exist, since the file and any references to it, are destroyed.

-The Clerk's office has a packet, available at no charge that provides you with detailed instructions on the regulations governing the sealing and expungement of court files.
+The Clerk's office has a packet, available at a charge of $0.60 that provides you with detailed instructions on the regulations governing the sealing and expungement of court files.
+This packet is also downloadable from the Florida Department of Law Enforcement website www.fdle.state.fl.us.

 There are fees, which will be charged, for processing requests for sealing or expungement.
 The initial fee charged by the Florida Department of Law Enforcement is $75.00.
 There are additional fees charged by the local law enforcement agency, and Clerk of the Courts Office, as well.